2mol/juricho.me/content/_index.md

 title = "Juri Chomé"
 +++

-Hi there, welcome to my personal site!

-I'm Juri, I like to make things, so here are some of them.
-Currently I enjoy playing with [data](https://d-one.ai), woodworking, and making webapps.
+Hi, I'm Juri, I like to make things, so here are some of them.
+Currently I enjoy [working with data](https://d-one.ai), woodworking, and making webapps.

-## projects and experiments {#projects}
+## projects {#projects}

-Lately I've been interested in how to build minimalist and clean UIs that make complex workflows seem easy and intuitive.
+Lately I've been interested in how to build minimalist and clean UIs that make complex workflows easy and intuitive.

 ### gulliver